-Examples of Support Of course, one example of our support of companies that are launching new solar power generation businesses is the introduction of professionals already active in the energy industry, whether designing equipment or buying and selling electricity.
+Of course, one example of our support of companies that are launching new solar power generation businesses is the introduction of professionals already active in the energy industry, whether designing equipment or buying and selling electricity.
 However, JAC also recruits professionals for all of the other positions who can leverage their experience in particular industries and occupations, such as securing land in the real estate industry, operating facilities in the manufacturing industry, or raising funds for solar power in the banking industry.
 JAC has also been supporting many other projects for new businesses influenced by next-generation energy trends.
 This is illustrated by our recent recruitment of candidates for business development positions in wind power and hydrogen businesses.

-Impact on Society Companies are pushing forward specific initiatives to balance greenhouse gas emissions and absorption.
-Japan is building new power infrastructure to overcome its weaknesses in the power grid so that it will no longer depend on overseas sources for a majority of its energy.
+• Companies are pushing forward specific initiatives to balance greenhouse gas emissions and absorption. • Japan is building new power infrastructure to overcome its weaknesses in the power grid so that it will no longer depend on overseas sources for a majority of its energy.

+Impact or Society

 The installation of solar power generation systems that can shift large-scale power sources to small-scale local stations should revitalise regions, disperse risk in the event of natural disasters and ensure resilience thereafter.
 Projects led by Japan should also further work to develop technologies from hydrogen and CCS/CCUS to distributed power sources and system batteries.

-Economic The launch of solar power generation and other new businesses never seen before creates new jobs and will increase opportunities for human resources with various skills and experience to actively participate.
-Renewable energy generation facilities that are up and running also create maintenance and inspection, power retail and other new employment opportunities in each region that should increase the number of local contracts.
+Economic Impact on the Compan The launch of solar power generation and other new businesses never seen before creates new jobs and will increase opportunities for human resources with various skills and experience to actively participate.
+Renewable energy generation facilities that are up and running also create maintenance and inspection, power retail, and other new employment opportunities in each region that should increase the number of local contracts.

-Impact on the Company Renewable energy generation facilities that are up and running also create maintenance and inspection, power retail, and other new employment opportunities in each region that should increase the number of local contracts.
 Advancement in the development and proof-of-concepts for hydrogen and other next-generation energies will increase the needs for human resources that have unique skills right for each phase of business.